 What are some examples?

-• Bupropion/naltrexone (Contrave): This medicine may reduce your appetite.
+• Bupropion/naltrexone (Contrave).
+This medicine may reduce your appetite.
 It may help you avoid overeating.

 Why are prescription weight-loss medicines used?

-Doctors prescribe weight loss medicines for people who are obese or overweight and have other health problems, such as high blood pressure or diabetes.
+Weight-loss medicines may be an option for people who have obesity or who are overweight and have weight-related health problems, such as high blood pressure or diabetes.
 These medicines may help some people who haven't been able to lose weight with diet and exercise.

 How well do they work?